Awan dynasty: Akkadian period (c. 2350 – c. 2154 BC)

-Reign of Kutik-Inshushinak, the height of Awan
+Gutian period (c.
+2154 – c.
+2112 BC)

 When the Akkadian empire started to break down around 2240 BC, it was Kutik-Inshushinak (or Puzur-Inshushinak), the governor of Susa on behalf of Akkad, who liberated Awan and Elam, ascending to the throne.

 By this time, Susa had started to gain influence in Elam (later, Elam would be called Susiana), and the city began to be filled with temples and monuments.
 Kutik-Inshushinak next defeated Kimash and Hurtum (neighboring towns rebelling against him), destroying 70 cities in a day.
 Next he established his position as king, defeating all his rivals and taking Anshan, the capital.
 Not content with this, he launched a campaign of devastation throughout northern Sumer, seizing such important cities as Eshnunna.
 When he finally conquered Akkad he was declared king of the four quarters, owner of the known world.
 Later, Ur-Nammu of Ur, founder of the 3rd dynasty of Ur defeated Elam, ending the dynasty of Awan.

 Kutik-Inshushinak's work was not only as a conqueror; he created Elam's organization and the administrative structure.
 He extended the temple of Inshushinak, where he erected a statue of her.

 After his defeat, the Awan dynasty disappears from history, probably cut down by the Guti or Lullubi tribes that then sowed disorder in Mesopotamia and the Zagros, and Elam was left in the hands of the Shimashki dynasty.